Stony Brook University: Further expansion into the 21st century

 The 1990s affirmed Stony Brook's success at building a research university with a strong undergraduate education.
 Under the leadership of its fourth president, Shirley Strum Kenny, the administration sought out to showcase the value of the institution.
-Kenny was responsible for campus wide improvement projects which included large scale landscaping, renovations of every residence hall, the continued growth of the athletics programs, the improvement of student life, ever increasing research expenditures, a branding/marketing campaign, and the university's increasing ties with private philanthropy.
+Kenny was responsible for campus wide improvement projects, which included large-scale landscaping, renovations of every residence hall, the continued growth of the athletics programs, the improvement of student life, ever-increasing research expenditures, a branding/marketing campaign, and the university's increasing ties with private philanthropy.

 In the mid-1990s, the school began to distance itself from the SUNY system, as Kenny believed that the SUNY name was hurting the school's reputation.

-In 1998, the university became one of the top 100 of American research universities in the U.S. News & World Report.
-That same year, the university and Battelle Memorial Institute were chosen by the Department of Energy as joint operators of the Brookhaven National Laboratory, joining a selective group of universities that operated national laboratories across the nation.
+In 1998, the university became one of the top 100 American research universities in the U.S. News & World Report.
+That same year, the university and Battelle Memorial Institute were chosen by the Department of Energy as joint operators of the Brookhaven National Laboratory, joining a selective group of universities that operate national laboratories across the nation.
 Enrollment reached the 20,000 mark in 2001, and the administration's improvement efforts climaxed with the invitation to the highly selective Association of American Universities, an organization of North American universities committed to a strong system of research and education.

 2002 saw the opening of the $22 million Kenneth P. LaValle Stadium and the inauguration of the massive Charles B. Wang Center dedicated to Asian and American culture, funded by a $50 million donation from Charles B. Wang.
 At the time, it was the largest private donation to a SUNY institution.
 In 2003, chemistry professor Paul Lauterbur received a Nobel Prize in Physiology or Medicine for his research and discovery of Nuclear Magnetic Resonance, which was instrumental in the development of NMR Imaging (MRI) while at Stony Brook.
 In 2005, the university bought the Flowerfield property adjacent to campus through eminent domain as land for the development of a Research and Development Park.
 Plans for a law school were in the talks but scrapped shortly after.